ishanpranav/information-technology-in-business-and-society/README.md

 # Information Technology in Business and Society

-this is a collection of problem set solutions from the NYU TECH 1 Information Technology in Business and Society course.
+This is a collection of problem set solutions from the NYU TECH 1 Information Technology in Business and Society course.

 ## License